LMCrashy/SF-Converter/README.md

 ## Epected result

-+ R16, IMB, PCX files are converted into .PNG
++ R16, IMB, PCX, IMG files are converted into .PNG
 + PCM files are converted into .wav
 + MOD files are converted into glTF 2.0 format
 + MVI files